KYC Software for Canadian Banks: Comparison

-KYC software for banks: essential features, FCA and AMLD6 compliance requirements, and a 2026 platform comparison to guide your selection.
+KYC software for Canadian banks: essential features, FINTRAC and OSFI compliance requirements, and a 2026 platform comparison to guide your selection.

 Summarize this article with

-KYC software for banks is a platform that automates customer identity verification, sanctions screening and ongoing monitoring to meet the requirements of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) and the forthcoming AMLD6 framework (Directive 2024/1640).
-For UK banks supervised by the Financial Conduct Authority (FCA), selecting the right KYC platform directly impacts onboarding speed, fraud detection rates and the ability to demonstrate compliance during supervisory reviews.
+KYC software for banks is a platform that automates customer identity verification, sanctions screening, and ongoing monitoring to meet the requirements of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) and FINTRAC guidance.
+For Canadian banks supervised by OSFI and FINTRAC, selecting the right KYC platform directly impacts onboarding speed, fraud detection rates, and the ability to demonstrate compliance during regulatory examinations.

-This article covers the features every banking KYC platform must deliver, the UK-specific regulatory requirements that shape those features, and a structured comparison of the leading platforms available in 2026.
+This article covers the features every banking KYC platform must deliver, Canadian-specific regulatory requirements that shape those features, and a structured comparison of the leading platforms available in 2026.

 Why banks need dedicated KYC software